kevinuulong/reveal.js/slides/github/markdown.md

 =====

-### Review
+### Let's Review

 ====

 ### What is a commit?

-1. A promise. 🔗
+1. A promise. 🔗 <!-- .element: class="fragment fade-out" data-fragment-index="1" -->
 2. A reference to a point in history. 👆
-3. A request to combine branches of code. 👩‍💻
+3. A request to combine branches of code. 👩‍💻 <!-- .element: class="fragment fade-out" data-fragment-index="1" -->
-4. A shooting star. 🌟
+4. A shooting star. 🌟 <!-- .element: class="fragment fade-out" data-fragment-index="1" -->

 =====